 - Extend the CalCompetes Tax Credit program to $180 million yearly through 2027-28.

 - CalCompetes will give special consideration to each of these initiatives.
-Companies who migrate from states where anti-LGBTQ+ legislation has been implemented and Laws governing reproductive rights.
+Companies who migrate from states where anti-LGBTQ+ legislation and Laws governing reproductive rights have been implemented.

 Converting Tax Credits Into a Single Grant Program for Climate Innovation